Safe * High Quality * Ethically-Sourced * Earth-Friendly

 Our Life Without Plastic branded products are increasingly recognized as the gold standard for non-plastic products of superb quality.
 You can be confident that we use our products in our everyday lives constantly - and that 'we' includes our 14-year old son, his friends, our families, our staff, our friends, our partners, our communities!

 We are good listeners and we love feedback - so let us know what you're thinking, whether it's positive or negative.
 Feel free to contact us at any time at firstname.lastname@example.org or by whatever means suits you best.
 You allow us to do what we do, and we love what we do - so, thanks!
 We have the greatest respect for you and the choices you make in your life.
 We hope we can help you shop, learn, act and live with greater confidence!

 Product quality is crucial to us.
 If we can't trust the quality, how can you?
 We choose products made of safe materials free of known toxins such as bisphenol A (BPA), polyvinyl choloride (PVC), phthalates, and lead.
 We build trust relationships with our suppliers.
 We ensure our products meet Canadian and U.S. government standards - they tend to far exceed them.
-This includes regulations set out in the U.S. Consumer Product Safety Improvement Act (CPSIA), which require us to have testing done for lead and phthalates in a third party accredited laboratory.
+This includes regulations set out in the U.S. Consumer Product Safety Improvement Act (CPSIA), which require us to have testing done on certain products for lead and phthalates in a third party accredited laboratory.

 Health and Environment are two of our Guiding Principles, which is why they factor into every decision we make about carrying or designing a product.
 This is described in greater detail below in the Green America and Ethical Sourcing sections.